andymeneely/project-timber-wolf/rules/RULES.md

 *Note:* Unless a special ability allows you to re-plan mid-heist, you will not be able to change these planning tokens!
 </div>

-During this phase, you may purchase and immediately use any number of Reveal🔍 for $1k of team loot each.
-You may also purchase any number of Ideas💡 for $1k of team loot each.
-Place each purchased Idea💡 on a character card immediately.
+Individual scenarios may also define other things you may do during the planning part.
+Be sure to pay attention to this, as it can be a good opportunity to spend your Team Cash to improve your plan.

 Place your Character pawn on the Entrance space where you will plan to start.
-The default limit character limit per Entrance is 2 (unlimited during Escape phase.) *Note:* some scenarios dictate a different a limits on this.
+The default limit character limit per Entrance is 2 (unlimited during Escape phase.)
+Some scenarios dictate a different a limits on this.

+Do not auto-reveal until Phase 2 if your character's starting place is adjacent to a security tile.

 </div>